 Brand centers, showrooms, and shop-in-shop retail solutions will help you manage customers’ first encounters with your products, according to your preferences.

-Roadshows can help you tour the metropolitan regions in the DACH countries.
+Roadshows and other experience marketing events can help you tour the metropolitan regions in the DACH countries.
 A smart roadshow will be based on a multi-purpose and multi-target group marketing campaign that creates physical customer experience, online awareness, and also introductions to selected media.
 Here, you can gather real and honest feedback from customers and a feeling for how best to communicate with them.

 Identify evolving beachheads in the market, when you enter.
 Potentially, these can also be geographical strongholds where you gain the highest attention and an initial sales success.
 Market intelligence and online analytics will help you discover hot spots.

-Five key success factors of DACH market communications:
+Five key success factors of DACH market launch communications:

-Position your brand credibly through physical experience, digital marketing & PR
+Position your brand credibly through physical and digital experience, online marketing, and PR